Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class4.md

 **NOTE: Fill in with the appropriate items**

-1. Identify and describe
+By this end of this lesson, students should be able to...

-1. Define
+1. Compare and contrast abstract data types and concrete data structures
-1. Design
+1. Practice more advanced techniques with lists and arrays
-1. Implement
+1. Implement various list manipulation methods such as insert and replace

 ## Topics
 - Compare [abstract data types] and [concrete data structures][data structures]